 Europe was a world of hunting and peasant communities before the arrival of the Romans and Greeks.

 After the fall of the (west) Roman Empire (476) Europe would never be the same again.

 The ‘Greek’ Byzantine Empire kept the idea of a united Europe alive and called itself the continuation of the Roman Empire.

 Latin Europe of the early Middle Ages (c.
 400-800) was marked by less mobility, although long-distance trading networks never disappeared completely.
-The Frisian, Scandinavian traders in the north, and their Swiss, German, French and Mediterranean partners in the south for example.
+For example, the Frisian and Scandinavian traders in the north and their Swiss, German, French and Mediterranean partners in the south.

 The Carolingian Empire (ninth century) and the Holy Roman Empire (from the tenth and eleventh centuries) paved the way for a vital European society, including the conquered territories in the east and the Christianization of Scandinavian peoples.